MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions.md

 # SHORT DESCRIPTION

-Describes how to create and use functions in Windows PowerShell.
+Describes how to create and use functions in PowerShell.

 # LONG DESCRIPTION

-A function is a list of Windows PowerShell statements that has a name that you assign.
+A function is a list of PowerShell statements that has a name that you assign.
 When you run a function, you type the function name.
 The statements in the list run as if you had typed them at the command prompt.